 Other names may not lead to people avoiding your business, but they may not help attract them either.
 For example, “Belmont House Cleaners.”

 But a great name will help attract people to your business and serve as a built-in advertisement for years to come.
-For example, I like the name that a New Orleans inspired restaurant located in Boston used: “Buttermilk & Bourbon.”
-This name not only shows off its Southern food and drinks, but also makes it sound like a fun place to go.
+For example, I like the name that a knitting shop near me chose: Knittin Kitten.
+This name immediately tells you what the business does.
+It makes it sound like fun.
+And it’s easy to remember.

 For more, see my course, Start-a-Business 101.
 I show you the four types of commonly used names you absolutely must avoid.
 And I give you my 7-step process for finding the perfect name for your business – using techniques similar to those used by professional naming services.